edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 ## FAQ

 - I have troubles with pygame, Can I avoid used it?
-    - If you have troubles with pygame, you can rip off all the references to the file but you can still have the access to the list of the collinear points.
-You can use this list to feed a plot in matplotlib.
+    - If you have troubles with pygame, you can rip off all the references to the stddraw.py file.
+You still have access to the list of the collinear points found annd you can use this data to feed annother plot library like matplotlib.

 - Why do choose pygame instead of matplotlib?
-    - Because it was more easy to my and also think pygame can render thousand of points and lines without problems.
+    - Because in my opinion pygame offers a cleaner canvas to present the results and it can render thousand of points and lines more efficiently than matplotlib

-- Does matplotlib will supported in the future?
+- Does matplotlib will be supported in the future?
     - Maybe, if I have time, I certainly do it

 - will it be useful to look inside this code or it is of that kind of unreadable and ugly code?